 (a) Includes the Administrator's Council, which replaced the Executive Council during 1960-61. (b) Expenditure in 1956-57 is not directly comparable with that of later years because of changes in the method of accounting for general stores and for internal freight and charter costs common to all departments.
-In 1956-57 freight and charter charges and general stores were charged directly to the individual departments.
-In later years, however, with the exception of general stores were charged directly to the individual departments.
-In later years, however, with the exception of general stores were charged and mission hospitals, they were charged to "Civil Affairs-Headquarters" and "Civil Affairs-Stores and Supply" respectively. (c) Previously under an item "Police and Prisons". (d) Transport costs have been transferred to consuming departments. (g) Does not include repayment of advance of £119,100 received in 1956-57. (h) Net expenditure after allowing for transfers to "Maintenance" and "Capital Works". (f) New item.
+In later years, however, with the exception of general stores for works maintenance, capital works projects and mission hospitals, they were charged to "Civil Affairs-Headquarters" and "Civil Affairs-Stores and Supply" respectively. (c) Previously under an item "Police and Prisons". (d) Transport costs have been transferred to consuming departments. (g) Does not include repayment of advance of £119,100 received in 1956-57. (h) Net expenditure after allowing for transferrs to "Maintenance" and "Capital Works". (f) New item.